Medical Laboratory Technologists

 BCSLS Approved Colleges

-Only these colleges are approved by BCSLS to offer MLA programs:
+Only these colleges are approved by BCSLS to offer MLA programs in BC:

 - Camosun College